How to Launch Self-Liquidating Offers That Generate Customers Virtually for Free

 Let’s break down an example to see how this works.

-Remember that average conversion rates are 2.17%.
+Remember that the average conversion rate is 2.5%.
 Great.
 Now let’s look at the average cost per click (CPC) for Facebook ads.
-According to AdEspresso, the average in 2021 was $0.44 USD.
+According to the latest data, the average CPC for Facebook ads across industries in 2024 is 0.83 USD.

 Now, let’s assume you have a product retailing for $35 with a profit margin of $15.
 If you get 1000 people to click on your ad at the average CPC, you’ll spend: